Print

 3. Combine all sauce ingredients together and stir to mix well, divide the sauce evenly into individual portions - each portion is 2 Tbsp + 1 tsp (35 ml)

-4. Heat 1 Tbsp (15 ml) of the oil in a wok or a large non-stick sauté pan over high heat.
-When hot, add all of the protein and toss just until fully cooked.
+4. Heat 1 Tbsp (15 ml) of the oil in a well-seasoned wok or a large cast iron skillet over high heat (you want a well-seasoned pans as the noodles will stick otherwise).
+When hot, add all of the protein and spread them out into a single layer.
+Let the meat sear until browned on the underside, then toss until they're fully cooked.
 Remove from the pan and set aside.

-5. From this step onward, I recommend cooking 1 portion at a time for best result: Add 1½ Tbsp (22 ml) oil and the garlic to the wok and sauté over medium high heat until the smallest bits of garlic starts to turn colour.
+5. From this step onward, I recommend cooking 1 portion at a time for best result: In the same wok, with the heat still off, add 1½ Tbsp (22 ml) oil and 1 portion of the garlic and turn the heat on to medium-high; stir until the smallest bits of garlic starts to turn golden.

 6. Add the egg, break the yolk, let it set just about halfway, then scramble briefly.